Corn and green bean salad with cherry tomatoes and nuts

 Kosher salt & freshly ground black pepper, to taste

-1. Make the crust: combine the flour and salt in a bowl , food processor, ir bowl of a stand mixer.
+1. Make the crust: combine the flour and salt in a bowl , food processor, or bowl of a stand mixer.
 Slice in the butter, and mix with your fingertips or a pastry blender, or pulsing in the food processor, or with the paddle attachment of the mixer until most of mixture resembles coarse meal with only a few butter lumps.
-Drizzle the egg in and mix just until the dough starts to come together, adding water by the tablespoon if needed.
+Drizzle water in and mix just until the dough starts to come together, adding water by the tablespoon if needed.

 2. In the bowl or on a floured surface, gather the dough into a ball, and flatten into a disk.
 Wrap airtight in plastic wrap or other reusable wrapping and chill for at least 30 minutes and up to 2 days.